THE BENOIT LAB

 The quality of Dr. Benoit’s work has been recognized through numerous prizes and awards.
 During his postdoctoral training, he received 3 major fellowships, from the CIHR, CRS, and FRQS excellence programs.

 Dr. Benoit was awarded with the prestigious Scholarship for the Next Generation of Scientists from the Cancer Research Society (2015), supporting the top emerging scientists in cancer research.
-Dr. Benoit has also secured an Early Researcher Award from the Ministry of Research, Innovation and Science of Ontario (2018-2023) at his very first year of eligibility.
+He has also secured an Early Researcher Award from the Ministry of Research, Innovation and Science of Ontario (2018-2023) at his very first year of eligibility.
+Of note, in 2022, Dr. Benoit received the Gairdner Early Career Investigator Award for his work on cancer stem cells.
 His publication track record combined with personal distinctions are positioning Dr. Yannick D. Benoit as a promising young scientists in Canada in the fields of human Cancer Stem Cells and molecular biology.